SmogDr/edar_coursebook/docs/02-rprog1.md

 ## [1] "Hello world"
 ```

-If you give two objects the same name, the most recent definition will be used (i.e., objects can be overwritten by assigning new content to the same object name).
+If you give two objects the same name, the most recent definition will be used;
+objects can be overwritten by assigning new content to the same object name.
 For example:

 ```r